CoolBitX-Technology/coolwallet-sdk/README.md

 ## Examples

-If you want to build your own app with this sdk, you might find the following repository useful:
+If you want to build your own app with this sdk, you might find the following repos useful:

 * [React Example](https://github.com/antoncoding/cws-web-ble-demo) (with `web-ble`)

 * [React-Native Example](https://github.com/kunmingLiu/cws-rn-ble-demo) (with `rn-ble`)

+If you build something new, welcome to contact us to put your work in the list.